strongqa/docs.howitzer-framework.io/README.md

 Howitzer provides unified rake tasks for each BDD tool to execute scenario subsets based on tagging concept described above.

-You can find full list of rake tasks with description with following command:
+You can find full list of rake tasks with description with a following command:

 ```bash
    rake -T